micro-community/development/roadmap/README.md

 Micro is a developer first focused company.
 Our primary goal is to enable developers to build, share and collaborate on Micro services.
-We do this via an open source framework, runtime and M3O, a cloud platform for Micro services development.
+We do this via an open source framework, runtime and a platform for Micro services development.

 ## Contents